 where the first four $SE(2)$ spaces represent the three trucks and the taxiing airplane.
 The $SE(3)$ space represents the zeppelin and the remaining $3$ spaces of $\R^3\times SO(2)$ represent the two flying airplanes and the propeller plane, respectively.
 Each projection either projects an $SE(2)$ space by using the simpler robots of a nested disk, by removing a robot completely (and its geometry) or by nesting an inscribed sphere.
 The benchmarks are shown in Fig.~\ref{fig:30D_airport_benchmark}.
 The best performing planner are QRRT ($0.52$s), QMP ($0.99$s) and QMP* ($0.94$s).
 QRRT* performs significantly worse with a planning time of around $58$s, which suggest that it could not completely solve this problem in the time allocated.
 Besides the bundle planner, we also observe that RRTConnect shows competitive results with $4.5$s of planning time.

-\subsection{37-dof pregrasp (3 levels)}
+\subsubsection{37-dof pregrasp (3 levels)}

 Manipulation of objects is a challenging task for robots \citep{dafle_2018, driess_2020}, in particular if we have to deal with realistic hands with many dofs.
 We concentrate here on computing a pregrasp for a 37-dof shadow-hand robot mounted on a KUKA LWR robot.
 We define the problem as finding a pregrasp for the grasping of a small glass, as we depict in Fig.~\ref{fig:37D_pregrasp}.
-We impose a fiber bundles as
+We impose a fiber bundle as

 which corresponds to a reduction by first removing all fingers except thumb and index finger and second removing the thumb.
 The benchmark for this problem are shown in Fig.~\ref{fig:37D_pregrasp_benchmark}.
-We see that QMP and QMP* perform best with around $6.81$s and $12.36$s of planning time.
-In this scenario, there is no non-bundle planner which can solve this problem.
+Both QMP and QMP* perform best with around $6.81$s and $12.36$s of planning time.
+In this scenario, no non-bundle planner can solve this problem.
 Please note that the planner QRRT and QRRT* perform around $44$s and $48$s.
 We discuss this performance further in Sec.~\ref{sec:discussion}.

-\subsection{48-dof drones (8 levels)}
+\subsubsection{48-dof drones (8 levels)}

 Planning motions for multiple quadrotors \citep{hoenig_2018} is essential for drone delivery, in disaster response scenarios and for entertainment purposes.
 We consider here the problem of coordinating the motion of eight drones which have to traverse a small forest-like environment as shown in Fig.~\ref{fig:48D_drones}.
 We use the fiber bundle